rosenbergj/phillyshavuot-web/docs/index.markdown

 ## Registration

 Registration is open!
-[Please register here](https://templebethzionbethisrael.shulcloud.com/form/Center_City_Tikkun_Leil_Shavuot_2025).
-Registrations are requested by Tuesday May 27th so we can be sure to purchase the right amount of food.
+[Please register here](https://templebethzionbethisrael.shulcloud.com/form/Center_City_Tikkun_Leil_Shavuot_2025). **The registration deadline is Sunday June 1 at 10:00am EDT.
+Only those who have registered will be admitted to the event.** <!--Registrations are requested by Tuesday May 27th so we can be sure to purchase the right amount of food.-->

 ## Event Details